daniele-marini/Sentiment_analysis/README.md

 # Sentiment_analysis

+Project work for the "Deep Learning" course of the Artificial Intelligence Master's Degree at University of Bologna

 ## Problem

 The Sentiment analysis is a Natural Languages Processing task which, given an input text, return the "sentiment" of the given input.